ianthekid/Flight-Wordpress-Plugin/readme.txt

 == Screenshots ==

-1. Flight Add Media seemless integration
+1. Flight Add Media seamless integration
 2. Flight Insert into Post with customized image sizes
 3. Flight Plugin settings to integrate with your account

 == Frequently Asked Questions ==

+= RTFM - Read the Flight Manual! =

+For help installing or using the plugin, refer to <a href="https://www.canto.com/flight-help/knowledge-base/flight-wordpress-plugin/?utm_source=wordpress&utm_medium=plugin&utm_campaign=wordpress">Flight Help - Wordpress</a>

 = Can I use this plugin without a Flight account? =

 Unfortunately not.
-However, you are welcome to sign up today for free! https://www.canto.com/flight/
+However, you are welcome to sign up today for free! <a href="https://www.canto.com/flight/?utm_source=wordpress&utm_medium=plugin&utm_campaign=wordpress">Start free trial</a>

 = How do I authorize my account? =

-This plugin requires you to connect to your Flight account using a registered Pilot account.
+This plugin requires you to connect to your Flight account using an admin (Pilot) account.

 == Changelog ==